marovira/helios-ml/docs/source/quick-ref.rst

 :py:class:`~helios.core.loggers.wandb.WandbArgs`.
 The ``project`` key is the only required field; all others are optional.

-For full details including run resumption and directory layout, see :doc:`wandb`.
+For full details including run resumption and directory layout, see :doc:`logging`.

 CUDA
 ====